Significant-Gravitas/AutoGPT/docs/content/AutoGPT/configuration/options.md

 # Configuration

-Configuration is controlled through the `Config` object.
+Configuration of sensitive data such as API is controlled using environment variables.
 You can set configuration variables via the `.env` file.
 If you don't have a `.env` file, create a copy of `.env.template` in your `AutoGPT` folder and name it `.env`.
 ## Environment Variables

 - `AUTHORISE_COMMAND_KEY`: Key response accepted when authorising commands.
 Default: y